 Price range: $5 – $25

-What it does: Delivers a powerful blow to the object your hitting, and the rip claw (the opposite end of the head) can pull out unneeded nails.
+What it does: A hammer delivers a powerful blow to the object your hitting, and the rip claw (the opposite end of the head) can pull out unneeded nails.
 They can come with several different handles i.e; wood, fiberglass and metal.

-An example: In DIY projects you will most typically use it for driving nails into boards however, you can also use them for smashing through drywall for a starting point when replacing the old drywall.
+An example: In DIY projects you will most typically use it for driving nails into boards.
+You can also use a hammer to tap tight-fitting pieces into place or for smashing through drywall for a starting point when replacing the old drywall.
+Also excellent for distressing faux reclaimed wood.

 Our recommendation: A 16 oz. hammer.
 This is a moderate weight that isn’t too heavy, but is still capable of driving in good sized nails.
 The handle choice is up to you!